akriwolu/academic-kickstart-1/content/publication/HKK/HKK20.md

 +++
-title = "Exchange rates and the information channel of monetary policy" date = "2020-10-01"
+title = "Is There an Information Channel of Monetary Policy?" date = "2024-02-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.